 For a few brief moments, the Hawaiian base was upended in chaos.
 Officially, the affront by the Japanese air force was a surprise intended to strike fear into the American populace and prevent them from entering the WWII; however, their “surprise” morning raid had the exact opposite effect.
 Riding on the back of a wave of angry patriots, Franklin Delano Roosevelt ushered the country into one of the defining conflicts of the 20th century.

 But how much do we really know about that date that will live in infamy?
-What secrets have been kept from the public, what Pearl Harbor conspiracy theories make the most sense, and which facts have we been sold that are straight-up myths?
+What secrets have been kept from the public, what conspiracy theories make the most sense, and which facts have we been sold that are straight-up myths?
 Read on for some facts and theories about Pearl Harbor and then draw your own conclusions.

 Over the years, many have stopped to wonder at the official story of December 7, 1941.
 In fact, the questions surrounding the historic event have actually spawned nine separate Congressional investigations, going all the way up to 1995, more than 50 years after the incident.
 To date, no official evidence has been uncovered to indicate that the United States government participated in any wrongdoing in regard to the event, but that hasn’t stopped people from wondering.

 The amount of official scrutiny that’s been placed on the government’s account of events is enough to cast plenty of doubt on what we know.

 This one is likely the most popular theory.
 This theory is also so widespread that it’s been reported on by major news outlets.
 Historically, surprise operations aren’t a part of Japan's usual military tactics.
 Even in the era of modern conflict, Japan has always adhered — typically — to a strict set of rules when engaging in open militarization.